threefoldtech/TF_Grid_3.12/src/3.50/tokenomics.md

 * 10% goes to stakers on validators.
 * 10% goes to stakers on farms (for utilization of that farm).
 * 10% goes to the TF treasury.
+***
 # Gold Farming, Certified Vendors and Nodes

-We propose to keep the certified vendors and nodes as well as gold farming programs as they are currently for TFGrid 3.12 while we prepare the following.
+We propose to keep the certified vendors and nodes as they are currently for TFGrid 3.50 while we prepare the following.
+There would be no more certified farm or gold farming.

-In the future, the certified nodes and gold farming programs would be controlled by the DAO.
-The principle would be that the DAO votes for strict parameters to be eligible for either certified nodes farming and/or gold farming.

-The parameters would be as objective as possible and would be testable by benchmarks and metrics.

-A 3Node with all certified hardware parameters would be a complete certified hardware 3Nodes.
-They can be either built by DIY farmers, or bought by certified vendors.
-The certified vendors would be elected by the DAO and be able to distribute certified boot loaders.
-Certified vendors could sell 3Nodes with complete certified hardware or partial certified hardware: it would be up to them to decide which product they offer and this could diverse their service offer as well as propose different entry level certified 3Nodes for potential farmers.

-To get the status of a gold farm, it would thus be needed to have both certified hardware parameters (e.g. SSD, RAM, CPU, etc.) as well as certified availability parameters (e.g. uptime, bandwidth).
+Certified nodes would appear at the top of the list when users will want to deploy workloads.
+Those 3Nodes will be of higher quality and farmers can decide to charge extra TFT as a compensation.

+***

-## Certified Parameters
+# 3Nodes Parameters

+## 3Nodes Parameters: Users

+Users could consult a ThreeFold interface and see 3Nodes' statistics based on given parameters.

+Concerning the node selector, users could select certified node as a whole (overall high specs) or based on specific parameters (e.g. only high SSD speed).

-The following parameters could be tested periodically to ensure that farmers have eligible nodes or farms to get the certified nodes and/or gold farming certifications:
+The parameters could be the following:

 * Hardware parameters
   * CPU speed